AidLite Python API Documentation

 Parameters | None |

-# Create an interpreter object; report an error if the return value is None
+# Create interpreter object, return value of None indicates error

 interpreter = aidlite.Interpreter.create_instance()